root-hbx/open5gs-satellite/README.md

 ### End2End TraficGen Instances (Terrestrial)

-> Conducting End-to-End Traffic Generation Testing Based on this Framework
+> Conducting End-to-End Traffic Generation Testing Based on OpenSat

 For a user equipment (UE) in a 5G core network, we aim to traverse the core network and reach a server in the wide-area network (WAN) to establish a connection and conduct traffic testing.